Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

 c.
 Best Time to Visit

-November to April is the best time to visit when the Emerald Cave is safely accessible.
-December to March brings the sunniest days around 30°C, while some resorts and ferry services close from May to October during the low season.
+November to April when the Emerald Cave is safely accessible.
+December to March brings the sunniest days.
+Some resorts close May to October.

 d.
 Nearby Islands You Can Visit